Bearsintours/recipe-box-app/README.md

 ## Recipe Box App

-### An app to create, save and edit your favourites recipes.
+### An app to save and edit your favourite recipes.

-Built with React JS, React-bootstrap and LocalStorage API
+Built with React JS, React-bootstrap and LocalStorage API.

 #### Live version: https://bearsintours-recipe-box-app.herokuapp.com/